Nengmy Vang Dead: Prime Suspect In Wisconsin Rampage That Left Four Dead Dies In Hospital

 “It really touches the hearts of all of our officers.
 My heart goes out to the families and the suspect’s family.
 It’s just a difficult time for everyone.”

 Court records show that Nengmy worked for Marathon Cheese Corporation in Marathon City.
-The Corporation’s president issued a statement last Friday.
+The corporation’s president issued a statement last Friday.

 “Late yesterday, we learned from investigators that a person of interest in custody in this terrible tragedy is an employee at our Marathon City plant.
 We immediately pledged our full cooperation to law enforcement officials as they continue their investigation.
 Our employees are being notified, and counseling services are being made available.”